YottaDB/YDBDoc/ProgGuide/devcycle.rst

 |                            |                                                                                                                                                     |
 +----------------------------+---------------------------------------------------------------------------+-------------------------------------------------------------------------+

-For more information, see Chapter 13: “Error Processing”.
+For more information, see `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_.